 Jay D. Green, Professor of History (1998), Ph.D., Kent State University; M.A., Trinity Evangelical Divinity School; B.A., Taylor University.

-Jeffrey B. Hall, Vice President for Academic Affairs (1994), Ed.D., University of Tennessee; M.Ed., Slippery Rock University; B.A., Grove City College.
+Jeffrey B. Hall, Vice President of Academic Affairs (1994), Ed.D., University of Tennessee; M.Ed., Slippery Rock University; B.A., Grove City College.

 Phillip B. Horton, Professor of Education (1998), Ph.D., Florida State University; M.S.T., Middle Tennessee State University; B.A., Bryan College.